HL7/fhir-shc-vaccination-ig/input/pagecontent/conformance.md

 ### Bundles

-Bundles produced by Issuers SHALL validate against [VaccineCredentialBundle] or [Covid19LaboratoryBundle]/[InfectiousDiseaseLaboratoryBundle] without errors, and SHOULD validate against [VaccineCredentialBundleDM] or [Covid19LaboratoryBundleDM]/[InfectiousDiseaseLaboratoryBundleDM] without errors.
+Bundles produced by Issuers SHALL validate against [VaccinationCredentialBundle] or [Covid19LaboratoryBundle]/[InfectiousDiseaseLaboratoryBundle] without errors, and SHOULD validate against [VaccinationCredentialBundleDM] or [Covid19LaboratoryBundleDM]/[InfectiousDiseaseLaboratoryBundleDM] without errors.

-If an Issuer wishes to include both vaccination and laboratory test results in the same Bundle resource, this resource SHALL validate against both [VaccineCredentialBundle] and [VaccineCredentialLaboratoryBundle], and SHOULD validate against their DM counterparts.
+If an Issuer wishes to include both vaccination and laboratory test results in the same Bundle resource, this resource SHALL validate against both [VaccinationCredentialBundle] and [VaccinationCredentialLaboratoryBundle], and SHOULD validate against their DM counterparts.

 ### Validation